fmillion-mnsu/cis444-f25/PROJECT.md

   * your plan for scheduling standups and sprint planning/retrospective meetings
 * Query List 1 queries

+## Sprint 2: MongoDB, NoSQL and Star Schemas

+In Sprint 2, you will learn about MongoDB and similar schemaless document databases, and you will form a process for copying your data from your SQL Server into MongoDB.

+You will also begin designing - but not yet implementing - your star schemas.
+Start with choosing **two** of your query list business scenarios, and devise **star schemas** that would specifically support those business questions.

+> [!TIP]
+> Remember: Star schemas are **de-normalized** by design - you should plan to reshape your existing data in such a way to maximize *performance* at the expense of storage size optimization.

+You will:

+* ***Grad Students:*** Use Python (or another programming language) to write a simple **ETL tool** that will automatically migrate *all* data for your primary database (all tables and rows) from SQL Server to MongoDB.
+* Convert your Query List 1 queries into MongoDB aggregation pipelines.
+* Create appropriate indexes for your queries to ensure maximum performance
+* Design and create ERDs for at least two star schemas based on your Query List 1 business questions.
+We will be implementing these schemas in *MongoDB* during Sprint 3.

+#### Deliverables

+Deliverables to include in your **final project portfolio** include:

+* ERD diagrams for star schemas
+* Query List 2 (MongoDB) aggregation queries
+* Code for your ETL tool for migrating from SQL Server to MongoDB
+* A description of, or the code for, indexes you create on your collections for performance optimization

 # Changes

 This section details *changes* that have been made to this document.
 You should review this section *regularly* to identify any updates or additions to the project documentation and scope.

 * 2025-09-01: First posting of project outline
+* 2025-09-22: Add full details for Sprint 2.
+Adjust sprint topics.
+(DW 1 and 2 are TBD based on progress during Sprint 2.)